vplauzon/funk/guidelines.md

 These guidelines are meant for AI agents.

+Each class should have its own file unless it's a private class within another class.

 ## Syntax preferences

 We want code lines to be shorter than 100 characters.